rvilloutreix/TimemaPangenome/README.md

 A repository to explore pangenomic analyses in Timema.

-I'll first recreate the examples in cactus tomorrow and will run the pipeline on _T. podura_
+I sucessfully ran the example pipeline.

+# Analyses in _T. podura_

+1. Identify LG8 on new haploid ref genome
+2. Make a pangenome graph from the three assemblies solely for LG8 (speed)